Run a 5K in 30 Minutes: An 8‑Week Journey

 4. Walk or jog back for full recovery.

-• Cross‑Training Options: Swimming, cycling, or a brisk hike can replace an easy run on a day you’re sore.
+• Alternates: swimming, cycling, or a brisk hike can replace an easy run if soreness builds up.

 FAQ

-Q: I missed a workout – what should I do?
-A: If you miss an easy or stride day, simply add it to the next easy day.
-Never double the intensity of a hard session to “make up” for it.
+Q: I missed a workout.
+What should I do?
+A: If it was easy or strides, add it to your next easy day.
+Don’t stack intensity to compensate.

 Q: My intervals feel too fast.
 Should I slow down?
 A: Yes.
-The interval pace should feel hard but sustainable for the work interval.
-If you’re gasping before the finish, shave 5‑10 seconds off the target pace.
+Target pace should be demanding but doable across all repeats.
+If you’re struggling to finish, drop 5 to 10 seconds per mile.

 Q: How do I know if I’m ready for the tempo run?
-A: You should be able to hold a comfortably hard effort for at least 15 minutes without a dramatic rise in heart‑rate.
-If not, extend the easy phase of the plan.
+A: You should be able to hold a comfortably hard effort for at least 15 minutes with stable heart rate.
+If that’s impossible, extend the easier build-up phase.

 Q: Can I substitute a hill repeat for the interval session?
-A: Absolutely.
-A hill repeat of ~90‑seconds at a hard effort, with an easy jog back down, mimics the physiological stress of flat intervals.
+A: Yes.
+A roughly 90-second hill repeat at high effort, with an easy jog back down, gives similar training benefit as flat intervals.

 Collection - 30‑Minute 5K Training Program